mikedh/trimesh/CONTRIBUTING.md

 ### Try To Avoid
 - Looping in general, and *especially* looping on arrays that could have many elements(i.e. vertices and faces).
 The loop overhead is very high in Python.
 If necessary to loop you may find that list comprehensions are quite a bit faster (though definitely profile first!) probably for scoping reasons.
-- Boolean operations on meshes: they may seem like the answer, but they are nearly always flaky, slow, and unreliable.
-The best answer is usually to restructure your problem to use some form of vector checks if possible(i.e. dot products, ray tests, etc).
-Look at `trimesh.intersections` for examples of problems that could have used a boolean but didn't.
+- Boolean operations (i.e. intersection, difference, union) on meshes may seem like the answer, but they are nearly always flaky and slow.
+The best answer is usually to restructure your problem to use some form of vector checks if possible (i.e. dot products, ray tests, etc).
+Look at `trimesh.intersections` for an example of a problem that could have used a boolean operation but didn't.